Kemalakin/SoundAndSociety/Radio.md

 Radio involves a wide range of audio and musical media, from commercial, public to pirate broadcasting.
 Invention of the *wireless sound* has opened up new horizons.
 By 1920s wireless sound was understood as both a military necessity and commercial opportunity.

-In Turkey, first radio broadcasting began in 1927 after one or two years which radio broadcasting started in the world. [ [1] ](http://iletisim.ieu.edu.tr/flows/?p=1143)

-In 1949, there was two radio transmitters in Turkey.
-In 1949 November, Istanbul radio station begun to broadcasting.
-Also, ITÜ which started its broadcasting in 1946.[[1]](http://iletisim.ieu.edu.tr/flows/?p=1143)
+In Turkey, first radio broadcasting began in 1927 after one or two years which radio broadcasting started in the world.
+By 1949, there were two radio transmitters in Turkey.
+ITÜ and Istanbul radio station begun to broadcasting in 1946 and 1949 respectively.[ [1] ](http://iletisim.ieu.edu.tr/flows/?p=1143)